Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Experiment Results

-Results are plotted in~\autoref{fig:experiment_3} and we start by comparing whether combining explanation with retrieval is better than explanation alone.

-\textbf{Combining retrieval and explanation does not achieve significantly higher accuracy than explanation alone in cases where the explanation is correct.} When the explanation is correct, users achieve the accuracy of $(0.87 \pm 0.13)$ relying on explanations, as compared to combining both retrieval and explanation $(0.87 \pm 0.12)$.
-We do not observe a significant advantage of combining retrieval and explanation in this case $(z=0.084, p=0.53)$, and so we cannot reject the null hypothesis for H6.
+\textbf{Combining retrieval and explanation does not significantly improve accuracy over \texttt{explanation} when the explanation is correct.} When the explanation is correct, users' accuracy $(0.87 \pm 0.13)$ with explanations alone is comparable---i.e., no significant difference $(z=0.084, p=0.53)$---to retrieval combined with explanation $(0.87 \pm 0.12)$.

-\textbf{Combining retrieval and explanation does not achieve significantly higher accuracy than explanation alone in cases where the explanation is wrong either.} When the explanation is wrong, users achieve the accuracy of $(0.35 \pm 0.23)$ in the explanation condition as compared to the combining retrieval and explanation condition $(0.43 \pm 0.16)$.
-The advantage of combining retrieval and explanation is not significant $(z=-1.06, p=0.15)$ so we could not reject the null hypothesis for H7 either.
-Taken together, we conclude that combining explanation and retrieval is not better than explanation alone.
+\textbf{Combining retrieval and explanation does not significantly improve accuracy over \texttt{explanation} alone when the explanation is wrong either.} When the explanation is wrong, users' accuracy $(0.35 \pm 0.22)$ in the explanation condition is slightly lower than combining retrieval and explanation $(0.43 \pm 0.16)$.
+The advantage of combining retrieval and explanation is not significant $(z=-1.06, p=0.15)$.
+Taken together, combining explanation and retrieval is not better than explanation alone.
 Next, we compare whether combining explanation with retrieval is better than retrieval alone.

-\textbf{Combining retrieval and explanation does not achieve significantly higher accuracy than retrieval alone in cases where the explanation is correct.} When the explanation is correct, users achieve the accuracy of $(0.79 \pm 0.15)$ in the retrieval alone condition as compared to combining both retrieval and explanation $(0.87 \pm 0.12)$.
-There is a slight advantage of combining retrieval and explanation in this setting but the advantage is not significant $(z=-1.48, p=0.07)$, so we could not reject the null hypothesis for H8.
+\textbf{Combining retrieval and explanation does not significantly improve accuracy over \texttt{retrieval} in cases where the explanation is correct.} When the explanation is correct, users' accuracy in the \texttt{retrieval} condition $(0.79 \pm 0.15)$ is lower than combining both retrieval and explanation $(0.87 \pm 0.12)$.
+There is a slight advantage in combining retrieval and explanation in this setting but the advantage is not significant $(z=-1.48, p=0.07)$.